 When it comes to winter weddings, they're perfect for all things warm, comfy, and cozy.
-And, naturally, that extends to what you serve—from the cake to the salad and, perhaps most importantly, the cocktails!
+And, naturally, that extends to what you serve—from the salad to the cake and, perhaps most importantly, the cocktails!
 Incorporating classic seasonal flavors into your wedding's signature cocktail will create a delicious and unforgettable experience your guests will love.

 According to Kate Bolton, owner of cocktail catering company Mint & Mirth, winter is all about citrus.
 "A lot of people have the preconception that citrus is only for summer, but really it’s a winter fruit," she says.
 "Incorporating citrus will add a little brightness to dreary months.”
-Take Bolton's advice at your winter wedding by using a Meyer lemon, clementines, and kumquats to set drinks like mimosas and hot toddies apart.
+Take Bolton's advice at your winter wedding by using Meyer lemon, clementines, and kumquats to set drinks like mimosas and hot toddies apart.